jingcjie/WDCable_flutter/README.md

     flutter run
     ```

+### Building on windows:

+Enable developer mode.
+You can run `start ms-settings:developers` in console

+In root directory, run:

+`dart run msix:create`

+This will create both flutter exe and msix package

+In admin powershell, go to `build\windows\x64\runner\Release`

+run:

+`Add-AppxPackage -Path ".\wifi_direct_cable.msix" -AllowUnsigned`

+note: this only works on windows 11: https://learn.microsoft.com/en-us/windows/msix/package/unsigned-package

+To remove the pacakge, run:

+`Get-AppxPackage *WDCable* | Remove-AppxPackage`

+In the app, wait until you get "Native: All Sockets Ready" in system logs before communiacting.
+See aslo connection_tips.txt.

+Linux is not yet supported

 ## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.